dhansel/TerminalUSB/README.md

 ## Source Code

-The source code is provided in the "firmware" subdirectory.
-The main parts are almost identical (with minor modifications) to Geoff's code, except for the keyboard support.
+The source code is provided in the "[firmware](https://github.com/dhansel/TerminalUSB/tree/master/firmware)" subdirectory.
+The main parts are almost identical (with minor modifications) to Geoff's code, except for the USB keyboard support.
 To compile, use MPLAB X version or later.